-Bar stool supporters and glory hunters all over Ireland can barely contain their excitement as the start of the new English Premier League season is finally upon us.
-Pubs nationwide will once again be packed with people referring to football teams from another country as “we” while getting into arguments and fights with other Irish people who refer to different English teams as “we” even though none of them are from those places and half of them have never been there.
+Bar stool supporters all over Ireland can barely contain their excitement as the start of the new English Premier League season is finally upon us.
+Pubs nationwide will once again be packed with people referring to football teams from another country as “we” while getting into arguments and fights with other Irish people who refer to other English teams as “we” even though none of them are from those places and most of them have never been there.

 We spoke to some Irish fans ahead of the big kick-off to get a taste of the excitement and giddiness that builds around the country at this time every year.